illsk1lls/ZipRipper/README.md

 **The built in alternate wordlist supports direct download links to:**<br>

--7z archives containing a text file<br>
+-7z archives containing a single text file<br>
 -Raw unarchived txt files<br>

 *If a raw text file is used, leave* **WORDLIST7z=""** *as shown in the RockYou option above, otherwise* **WORDLIST7z="DownloadedArchiveName.7z"** *as shown in the Combined option above.*<br>